telerik/xamarin-forms-docs/controls/dataform/dataform-getting-started.md

 - **WinPhone**
     > **RadDataForm** is not available for **Windows Phone**.

-Next step is to add references to the NuGet Packages needed by RadDataForm in the Android project.
-You can find the full list with required packages in the [**Required Android Support Libraries**]({% slug required-android-support-libraries %}) help topic.

 You will also have to add the following code to these project files:

 * **Android**: MainActivity.cs